- Building Services

 I'm a homeowner, can I obtain a permit for work being done to my property?

-- The homeowner will assume all liability for the work performed if a permit is pulled for any other work.
+- If the homeowner is performing the work, the homeowner will assume all liability for the work being performed and a permit MUST be pulled by the homeowner

 How do I open a business in Windcrest?